Stock Market Explained for Kids and Teens

 The stock market is a marketplace where stocks, which are units of ownership in a company, are bought and sold (it’s right there in the name!).
 But what exactly happens on the market—and how everything works—can seem mysterious, especially in the 21st century, when technology (as opposed to Leo and Brad) plays a big part.

-A basic understanding of central concepts, like stocks and shares, markets and exchanges, and the process behind trading, will help you demystify the world of the stock market for tweens and teens.
-It may even spark an early interest in investing and saving (and goes a long way in explaining some of those Wall Street movies, too!).
+A basic understanding of central concepts, like stocks and shares, markets and exchanges, and the process behind trading, will help you demystify the world of the stock market for kids.
+It may even spark an early interest in saving and investing for teens (and goes a long way in explaining some of those Wall Street movies, too!).

 - The stock market is a marketplace for buying and selling stocks.
 It is made up of multiple stock exchanges.